Shin Hye-sun: 2020–present: Film debut and rising popularity

 In 2020, she was cast to play her first lead role in the legal film Innocence, as a lawyer who decides to defend her mother (Bae Jong-ok) from prosecution.
 She received positive reviews for her performance in the film and was nominated in the Best New Actress category at the 41st Blue Dragon Film Awards.

 In November, she appeared in the caper story film Collectors with Lee Je-hoon, as an art curator Yoon and later in the tvN hit drama Mr. Queen in a dual lead role as both Kim So-yong (Queen Cheorin) as well as Jang Bong-hwan, a male chef from 2020 whose soul travels back in time and gets trapped in Kim So-yong's body.
 Shin was nominated for 57th Baeksang Arts Awards in the category Best Actress (TV) for her performance in Mr. Queen and the branch of Best New Actress (Film) in the Innocence.

 On December 14, 2021, Shin renewed again her contract with YNK Entertainment.

 In 2023, Shin played the lead role of Ban Ji-eum in See You in My 19th Life as a woman who can remember all of her previous lives and wants to reconnect with a man from her previous 18th life.
 She also played the lead role in the drama Welcome to Samdal-ri alongside Ji Chang-wook.
 It follows the story of a photographer who returns to her hometown after suffering a fall from grace, rekindling an unfinished romance.

-In April 2025, Shin has signed an exclusive contract with the new management company Seesun.
+In April 2025, Shin has signed an exclusive contract with the new company Management Seesun.

+In 2026, Shin starred in the Netflix mystery thriller television series The Art of Sarah and portrayed several characters with different personalities.